samuelbeard/Computercraft-Scripts/README.md

 - Place a stack of three cobblestone at one end of the row.
 - Place a chest on the floor at the other end of the cane row.
 - Place the turtle on top of the chest.
 Facing towards the row of cane.

+#### Improvements
+- Stop detecting the chest and instead, detect a block behind the chest.
+So it can be any inventory.

 ---
 ### Cactus